 IVA and Euro-CASE also provides independent scientific advice to European Commissioners to support their decision-making.
-Currently the fellow of IVA, Ann-Christine Albertsson is Chair of the SAPEA working group Biodegradability of Plastics in the Open Environment Science.

 Study trips on topical themes are a recurring activity within the projects.
 It is also an important part of the Leadership Programme IFG, that IVA run for young leaders within research, development and innovation.